Perfmatters Plugin Review: The Best Way to Speed Up Your WordPress Site?

 Host Google Analytics Locally

 Tracking your website's growth is essential, and Google Analytics is the best tool for the job.
-However, GA HTTP requests can slow down your WordPress site.
+However, GA HTTP requests can slow down your WordPress site (learn more about reasons why your WordPress site may be slow here).
 The Perfmatters WP plugin lets you host Google Analytics locally, speeding things up.

 There are five different code scripts to choose from: analytics.js (17 KB), gtag.js, gtag.js v4, minimal (only 1.5 KB), and minimal inline.